Russia investigates top rights lawyer defending Kremlin critic Navalny's group | Law-Order

 Russia has opened a criminal investigation against one of the country's top human rights lawyers who is defending jailed Kremlin critic Alexei Navalny's Anti-Corruption Foundation (FBK) in an extremism case.
 Security forces searched and briefly detained Ivan Pavlov on Friday before bringing him in for questioning again.

-Pavlov, 50, is well known inside Russia for taking on high profile and often politically sensitive cases in which he finds himself representing people accused by the Russian state of everything from treason to espionage.
+Pavlov, 50, is well known inside Russia for taking on high-profile and often politically sensitive cases in which he represents people accused by the Russian state of everything from treason to espionage.
 The investigation into him follows mounting official pressure on the FBK, a Navalny-linked organisation that has produced a slew of high profile and sometimes embarrassing investigations into official corruption.
 Some of the targets of its exposes have sued it and disputed its findings.

 It comes at a time when Navalny's movement and network of political campaign offices across Russia is under unprecedented pressure designed to end its activities.
 In another setback for Navalny's team, Russia's financial monitoring agency said on Friday it had added his network of campaign offices to a list of organisations involved in "terrorism and extremism".